Velhotes/Vinyl/README.md

 ## Current Status

-The current version ([0.10.2](https://github.com/Velhotes/Vinyl/releases/latest)) is currently being used in a project successfully.
+The [current version](https://github.com/Velhotes/Vinyl/releases/latest) is currently being used in a project successfully.
 This gives us some degree of confidence it will work for you as well. **Nevertheless don't forget this is a pre-release version**.
 If there is something that isn't working for you, or you are finding its usage cumbersome, please [let us know](https://github.com/Velhotes/Vinyl/issues/new).

 ## Roadmap